YWCA COVID-19 Emergency Relief and Community Resiliency Fund

 “All of us were sick to have to close the childcare because we know working families NEED IT.” - Stacie Blake, YWCA Lancaster

 These are a few of many challenges our local YWCAs are facing.
-In response to the outbreak, YWCA USA has launched the COVID-19 Relief and Community Resilience Fund to provide emergency funds and in-kind support for COVID-19 preparedness, response, and recovery services, and to shore up critical housing, childcare, and domestic violence programs facing imminent risk of closure as a result of the pandemic.
+In response to the outbreak, YWCA USA has launched the COVID-19 Relief and Community Resiliency Fund to provide emergency funds and in-kind support for COVID-19 preparedness, response, and recovery services, and to shore up critical housing, childcare, and domestic violence programs facing imminent risk of closure as a result of the pandemic.

 The need for financial and in-kind support is critical!